 Click on Save Changes to confirm your configuration.

 From the Synchronization tab of the Salesforce configuration page, press Start in the Sync User area to launch the synchronization process.
 A background job will be started for every entity you are importing (a background job for users, one for contacts and one for custom objects).

 You can stop the synchronization it at any time while it is running.
 Click the ellipsis button in the Sync Users box and select Stop Synchronization.
-In order to re-launch the synchronization, click the ellipsis button again, and select Resynchronization.
-The synchronization will restart from scratch, it will not restart from where you left off.
+In order to re-launch the synchronization, click the ellipsis button again, and choose Resynchronization.
+The synchronization will restart from scratch, not from where you left off.

 Once the synchronization is over, the timestamp of the last synchronization, together with the number of imported users will be displayed on the right side of the Sync User area.

-If the synchronization process fails or ends with errors, click on the View Logs button to move to the Logs section of the Salesforce configuration page to check synchronization logs, that will open on the event generating the synchronization error or the failure.
-Refer to this article for further information on synchronization logs.
+If the synchronization process fails or ends with errors, click on the View Logs button to move to the Logs section of the Salesforce configuration page to check synchronization logs, which will open on the event generating the synchronization error or the failure.
+Further information on synchronization logs.